marchbox/form-error/proposal.md

 | `<template>` | Yes | Matching `validity` attribute | The `<template>`’s content |
 | Text | (Ignored) | Always `customError` | Author’s text content |

-If multiple `<error>` elements associated to the same form control meet the display content condition, the last `<error>` element will be shown.
+If multiple `<error>` elements associated to the same form control meet the display content condition, all of the `<error>` elements will be shown.

 If the associated form control is disabled, the `<error>` element becomes hidden.